iterative/VSCode-DVC-Workshop/README.md

 The following repository contains the material for PyDay Workshop.
-It presents the machine learning prediction challenge of kinematic trajectory predictions for Satellites in order to avoid collisions and Kessler Syndrome.
+It presents the machine learning prediction challenge of kinematic trajectory predictions for Satellites for avoiding collisions and Kessler Syndrome.